aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/mesh-support-for-dwg/_index.md

 ## Frequently Asked Questions

 **Q: Can I use Aspose.CAD for Java with other CAD file formats?**
-A: Yes, Aspose.CAD supports various CAD formats, including DWG, DXF, DGN, and more.
+A: Yes—Aspose.CAD supports over 30 CAD formats, including DWG, DXF, DGN, and more.

 **Q: Where can I find detailed documentation for Aspose.CAD for Java?**
 A: You can refer to the documentation [here](https://reference.aspose.com/cad/java/).